 How remote work has evolved

-One of the most helpful technologies in making remote work seamless is videoconferencing.
+One of the most helpful technologies for seamless remote work is videoconferencing.
 Live video feeds help out-of-office workers see and speak to one another in real time, anywhere they are, which is the next best thing to a face-to-face meeting.
-But this capability wouldn't be possible without the widespread broadband internet adoption that's occurred over the past 10 to 15 years.
+But this capability wouldn't be possible without the widespread broadband internet adoption of the past 10 to 15 years.

 "Shared office spaces, where remote employees can gather to work, have been created and are more widely available in different cities," Lambert said.
 "This in itself represents the growing amount of remote workers in recent years."